-In roughly 20 minutes, you used the MVSTM Explorer and Zowe CLI to edit the same data set member, and used the JES Explorer and the 3270 Terminal to query the same JES job with filters, all without leaving Zowe.
+In roughly 20 minutes, you used the MVS[TM] Explorer and Zowe CLI to edit the same data set member, and used the JES Explorer and the 3270 Terminal to query the same JES job with filters, all without leaving Zowe.
 Now that you're familiar with Zowe components, you can continue to learn more about the project.
 Zowe also offers many more plugins for both Zowe Desktop and Zowe CLI.

-For more information, see the Using the Zowe Desktop on page 146.
+For more information, see the Using the Zowe Desktop on page 156.

-For a complete list of available CLI commands, explore the Zowe CLI Command Reference Guide.
+For a complete list of available CLI commands, explore the Zowe CLI Zowe CLI command reference on page 169.